 When Does Malocclusion Develop?

 Malocclusion can develop at any stage of life.
 The thing to remember is that even permanent adult teeth can shift.
 This is why individuals at just about every age are great candidates for orthodontic treatment.
-However, note that even after one has an orthodontic treatment, teeth can still shift.
-This is why patients often wear retainers post-treatment.
+However, even if you've had braces and Invisalign in the past, your teeth can shift again.
+This is why patients often wear retainers.

 Sucking and pressing are two common things that cause the teeth to shift.
 Tongue thrusting should be avoided.